WalletConnect/walletconnect-specs/relay/message-policies.md

 ### Cache

 * Published messages: Chat API do not cache published messages over the network. (**TBD: Should we cache all messages locally?
 Or it is a part of our cloud architecture?
-Or should we provide both approaches?**)
+Or should we consider both approaches?**)

 * Unpublished messages: Chat API caches all unpublished messages in the persistent storage.
 When RelayClient detects that it is again possible to publish messages, those are pubished in the oryginal order.